dhwen/QCML/README.md

 # QCML
-Basic Implementation of a Convolutional Neural Network for QC's Image Classification Session
+Basic Implementation of a Convolutional Neural Network for Qualcomm's 7/25 image classification meetup.